3D scanner capturing industrial part geometry with FEA color map on laptop in engineering laboratory

 Examine & Analyze

-Deploy FEA, mold flow analysis, material testing, and forensic techniques to build a complete picture.
+Deploy FEA, mold flow analysis, material testing, and forensic techniques to build a complete picture, and run a Failure Mode and Effects Analysis (FMEA) to rank the risks that matter most.

 03